spyboy-productions/ObfuXtreme/README.md

 Simply run:

 `python obfuscated.py`

-## ⚠️ Disclaimer

-This tool is for educational and ethical use only.
-The developer is not responsible for any misuse.

 <h4 align="center"> If you find this GitHub repo useful, please consider giving it a star! ⭐️ </h4>